 (This is a common course number.
-Last year's course prefix/number PHI 207)
+Former course prefix/number PHI 207) The history of philosophy from pre-Socratic times to the

-The history of philosophy from pre-Socratic times to the Renaissance is examined.
+Renaissance is examined.
 Connections are made between the pre-Socratics, Plato, and Aristotle; Stoicism, Epicureanism, and Scholasticism are considered.
-(3 Lec.)
-(Coordinating Board Academic Approval Number 3801015535)